spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/spryker-security.md

 ---
-title: Security update checker
+title: Spryker security checker
 description: Reference information for evaluator tools.
 template: howto-guide-template
 ---

-Security Update Checker is a tool that checks if security fixes exists for Spryker modules that presented in your project.
+Spryker Security Checker is a tool that checks if security fixes exists for Spryker modules that presented in your project.

 ## Problem description